2021 Dixie State Trailblazers football team

 The 2021 Dixie State Trailblazers football team represented Dixie State University—now known as Utah Tech University—as a member of the Western Athletic Conference (WAC) during the 2021 NCAA Division I FCS football season.
 They were led by third-year head coach Paul Peterson and played their home games at Greater Zion Stadium in St. George, Utah.
 Due to the NCAA's transition rules, they were not eligible for the 2021 FCS Playoffs.
 Dixie State did not play a full WAC schedule in 2021 due to previous non-conference contracts.

 This was Dixie State's final season under that name; the school will change its name to Utah Tech University effective with the 2022–23 school year.
 The Trailblazers nickname is not affected.

-Previous season

-The Trailblazers finished the 2020–21 season with a 2–3 overall record.
-Like most other FCS teams in the United States, Dixie State opted for a spring season due to the COVID-19 pandemic.

 Preseason

-WAC Preseason teams
+WAC preseason teams

 The Western Athletic Conference coaches released their preseason poll and teams on July 27, 2021.
 Dixie State was not included in the preseason poll since the Trailblazers are not playing a full WAC schedule due to previous non-conference game contracts.
 Dixie State players were eligible for individual rewards.
 Quali Conley was chosen to the Preseason All-WAC Offense Team.